 The festival features traditional and modern arts and crafts (baskets, pottery, jewelry, gourds and more), as well as local vendors selling goods and food, storytelling, music and more.

-Experience an 1860s Christmas as you walk through the plantation.
-See period Christmas decor, meet a Victorian St. Nick, see Christmas baking in the kitchen, and learn about period Christmas traditions.
+Experience a Colonial Christmas as you walk through the plantation.
+See period Christmas decor, meet Father Christmas, see Christmas baking in the kitchen, and learn about period Christmas traditions.

 Candle Light Christmas & Live Nativity